 If a CPE AP MLD supports group EDP epoch and receives a (Re)Association Request frame with the Group EDP Epoch Supported field set, then the AP MLD shall assign the CPE non-AP MLD to the default group EDP Epoch if association succeeds.

-The Association Response frame provides the default group EDP information in the EDP element. (#1093, #1343, #1065, #1344)
+The (re)association (#1342) Response frame provides the default group EDP information in the EDP element. (#1093, #1343, #1065, #1344)

 After the affiliated STA of the non-AP MLD is associated, the CPE AP MLD sends to the CPE non-AP MLD one or more EDP Group Parameter frames, to signal the list of group EDP epochs supported in the BSS.
 An individual non-AP MLD may be less visible in a larger group than in a smaller group.
 Therefore, the number of STAs currently participating to a group may be useful information to a non-AP MLD.
 For each group, the EDP Epoch Settings field may optionally include the number of current participating non-AP MLDs by including the Number of Participating Affliated STAs field. (#1139)